What is a business payments network?

 Learning more about business payments networks

 Businesses payments networks are a new technology and may be referred to as business payments services or business payments solutions.
-If you would like to learn more about Billtrust’s Business Payments Network, developed in collaboration with Visa, please click here or reach out to [email protected].
+If you would like to learn more about Billtrust’s Business Payments Network, developed in collaboration with Visa, fill out the contact form on this page.